Relationships and sex education

 What should RSE cover?

 RSE in early years and onwards should increase children’s knowledge and understanding of their bodies including external genitalia through provision of scientifically accurate information.
 Older primary school children need to know about the physiological and psychological changes to be prepared for in puberty, and about fertility and reproduction.
-Secondary school RSE should build on this knowledge to develop an evolving sense of the body as something that is designed (rather brilliantly) for pleasure as well as for procreation.
+Secondary school RSE should build on this knowledge to develop a sense of the body as something that has evolved (rather brilliantly) for pleasure as well as for procreation.
 We should aim to generate a sense of awe about the diversity of bodies and body types, and a sense of joy, not shame, in our own unique bodies.

 In secondary school thoughtful discussion about long-term relationships, parenting, and family life should be underpinned by evidence-based information on fertility, contraception, pregnancy decision-making, and abortion, and how and where to access confidential advice and clinical care.